one-among-us/data/people/xuewulihuameng/page.en.md

 Xuewulihuameng is a transfemale who is gentle, lovely, kind-hearted but somewhat solitary.

-She was skilled in drawing and she prepared a painting to her friend as a present.
-Although it was after her departure when the painting was sent to her friend because of the barrier between different areas.
+She was skilled in drawing, and she prepared a painting to her friend as a present.
+Although it was after her departure when the painting was sent to her friend.

 <PhotoScroll photos={[ '${path}/photos/painting.jpg',]} />